Maryland Public Television

 Maryland Public Television (MPT) is the PBS member state network for the U.S. state of Maryland.
 It operates under the auspices of the Maryland Public Broadcasting Commission, an agency of the Maryland state government that holds the licenses for all PBS member stations licensed in the state.

-Studios are located in the unincorporated community of Owings Mills in northwestern Baltimore County.
+MPT's headquarters are located at the Irene and Edward H. Kaplan Production Studio on Owings Mills Boulevard in the unincorporated community of Owings Mills in northwestern Baltimore County.
 MPT operates six full-power transmitters that cover nearly all of the state, plus Washington, D.C., and parts of Virginia, West Virginia, Delaware, and Pennsylvania.

 History

 WMPB (licensed to Baltimore) first signed on in 1969 as the first station of the Maryland Center for Public Broadcasting; it gained satellite stations in Salisbury, Hagerstown, and Annapolis between 1971 and 1975, resulting in a formation of a statewide public television network.
 The network adopted its current name in 1984.
-Maryland Instructional Television (Maryland ITV), a division of the State Department of Education, was also housed at the network until 1991.
+Maryland Instructional Television (Maryland ITV), a division of the Maryland State Department of Education, was also housed at the network until 1991.
 On July 4, 1987, WFPT (licensed to Frederick) signed on to fill coverage gaps in the outer Washington market, while WGPT in Oakland began operations to cover the extreme west of the state, much of which previously had no local television service at all.

 About 1999, the network launched an afternoon Britcom programming block, Afternoon Tea, replacing children's programming.
 By 2009, MPT was airing kids' programming during the day on its MPT Select channel.

 In September 2015, as part of budget cuts, MPT outsourced its master control operations to Public Media Management—a joint venture of Boston PBS member WGBH and Sony Corporation.